critcola/discourse-overwatch-hero-icons/README.md

 ## Installation

-Add the plugin's repository URL to your container's `app.yml` file:
+Add the plugin's repository URL to your container's `app.yml` file, for example:

 ```yml
 hooks: